The Kaleidoscopic Filter: A Structural Resolution of Restricted Integer Partitions: Asymptotic Behavior and Spatial Memory Reduction for Large

 \section{Asymptotic Behavior and Spatial Memory Reduction for Large $k$}

-While the exact closed-form identity provided in Section 4 demonstrates an arithmetic temporal complexity of $O(1)$, an unoptimized generation of the spectral sieve $\Omega_k(j)$ via dynamic programming historically exhibits a spatial memory complexity of $O(n^k)$.
+While the exact closed-form identity provided in Section 4 demonstrates a finite algebraic evaluation structure, an unoptimized generation of the spectral sieve $\Omega_k(j)$ via dynamic programming historically exhibits a spatial memory complexity of $\mathcal{O}_k(n^k)$.
 We systematically resolve this memory paradox by proving two distinct spatial bounds.
-First, we achieve an absolute analytical $O(k)$ compression via Sylvester-Ramanujan waves.
-Second, we provide an algorithmic $O(k^2)$ evaluation via binomial convolution that definitively decouples the memory footprint from the variable $n$, averting combinatorial explosion. \begin{theorem}[Rational Reciprocity of the Spectral Operator] The spectral operator $A_k(q)$ inherently respects the rational continuous symmetry dictated by Ehrhart-Macdonald Reciprocity, mapping exactly to its inverse evaluation state:
+First, we achieve an absolute analytical $\mathcal{O}_k(k)$ compression via Sylvester-Ramanujan waves \cite{sylvester}.
+Second, we provide an algorithmic evaluation via binomial convolution that optimizes the memory footprint from the variable $n$, bounded structurally by the partition configuration limits.

+\begin{theorem}[Rational Reciprocity of the Spectral Operator] The spectral operator $A_k(q)$ inherently respects the rational continuous symmetry dictated by Ehrhart-Macdonald Reciprocity, mapping exactly to its inverse evaluation state:

 \end{theorem}

 \begin{proof} By definition, the spectral operator is a rational function defined by:

 We evaluate the reciprocal rational function by substituting $q \mapsto q^{-1}$: